 Bill is a Facilities Supervisor with the New Brunswick Community College in Moncton.
 He is currently the President of Canadian Union of Public Employees (CUPE) local 5017.
-He was appointed as an Observer to the NBPSPP on March 19, 2018, by the Presidents of CUPE Locals 5017, 1840 and 1252.
+He was appointed as an Observer to the NBPSPP Board of Trustees on March 19, 2018 by the Presidents of CUPE Locals 5017, 1840 and 1252.